vsakel/ChatBot-Summarizer/README.md

 ### Running the Application
-- start the development server: `python endpoints.py`
+- Start the development server: `python endpoints.py`

   **Backend runs on http://localhost:5000/**